dlill/DynSysBio2019/Exercises/aufgaben06.tex.md

 \end{aligned}
 $$

--   Implement the system and plot the solution in config-space.
+-   You can copy the following code:

 ````julia